 Hello White Hill students and parents,

 Welcome to all of our new students and families joining us this year and a huge welcome back to all of our returning students and families.
-While we are starting the 2020-2021 school year differently than ever before, we will move forward through these unprecedented times together as a White Hill community.
-I was amazed at the commitment and collaboration of our staff and the resiliency of our students and parents last spring as we embarked on distance learning for the first time.
-As we continue distance learning to begin our 2020-2021 school year, I know our staff has learned a lot from last year’s experience and will continue to show their incredible commitment to our students and families.
+We are excited to begin the 2021-2022 school year in person.
+With that said, I was amazed at the commitment and collaboration of our staff and the resiliency of our students and parents over the last year and a half.
 I am truly proud and honored to work in such a collaborative and welcoming community.

-At White Hill we work hard to build strong relationships with students.
-Even though we will be learning through a virtual model to begin the school year, we are committed to building positive relationships with each and every student and working to meet their individual needs through this difficult time.
+At White Hill we work hard to build strong relationships with students and we are committed to building positive relationships with each and every student and working to meet their individual needs through this difficult time.
 We understand things are stressful and difficult for all of us as adults, but also for our children who miss the social interactions with other students and staff.
-We will continue to be agile as we work creatively as a staff to bring our students the learning opportunities and experiences they would have at White Hill through a virtual model.
+We will continue to be agile as we work creatively as a staff to bring our students the learning opportunities and experiences that are engaging and meaningful.

 I look forward to a safe and successful school year.